Walking trails in Eurobodalla

 Walking trails in the Eurobodalla region take you to spectacular natural beauty, from magnificent national parks with vantage points for whale watching to ancient rock formations on gorgeous beaches.
 You can even walk across a sandbar to Broulee Island and explore rare littoral rainforest.

-Begin your exploration in Murramarang National Park, on the 2km Wasp Head Walk.
-This headland trail traverses gloriously layered sandstone cliffs and lovely golden beaches.
-A short drive south from Batemans Bay is the picturesque Guerilla Bay, with rocks dating back more than 500 million years.
+Begin your exploration just north of Batemans Bay in the Murramarang National Park, on the 2km Wasp Head Walk.
+The trail traverses gloriously layered sandstone cliffs and lovely golden beaches.
+A great spot in this ruggedly beautiful wilderness to spot migrating whales is the North Head lookout.